Tsunami014/Phoenix-Engine/how this all works anyways.md

 	pos = ["north", "northeast", "east", "southeast", "south", "southwest", "west", "northwest", "", "up", "", "down", "", "left", "", "right", "", "in", "", "out"]

-This is TODO: fill in this
+This is the fourth number and delete expressions.
+More on all this below.

 	fourth_numbers = ["""
 	try: